500 Words Rules

-28. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the Final at a London location on Friday 8th June 2018 for the live broadcast of the BBC Radio 2 Chris Evans Breakfast Show.
+28. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the Final at a London location on Friday 14th June 2019 for the live broadcast of the BBC Radio 2 Zoe Ball Breakfast Show.
 The full names of the 6 finalists and the overall winners will be announced during this live broadcast, subject to parental consent.
 We will request parental consent for pictures of the Top 50 children for use during the broadcast.
 These pictures are not for online publication.

 29. The entries from the 6 finalists will be performed by an actor or well-known figure and broadcast on Radio 2.
 In addition, the entries of the 6 finalists may be published in a national newspaper.
 An anthology of the top 50 entries (25 in each age category) may also be published.

 30. Prizes will be awarded to the 3 finalists in each age category: the 2 Gold winners will win Chris Evans' height in books (6.2") and 500 books each for their school.
+The gold winners will be offered the opportunity to visit the set of a CBBC production.
 The 2 Silver winners will win Her Royal Highness The Duchess of Cornwall's height in books (5.6").
 The 2 Bronze winners will win their own height in books.
-In addition to these prizes, the 6 winners will be treated to a short ride in the car, Chitty Chitty Bang Bang at the 500 Words Final on the 8th June; they will also be invited, along with a parent or guardian, to join Chris Evans for breakfast canapes on board a boat on the river Thames.
-This boat experience will last approximately 40 minutes.
+All 6 finalists will receive an illustration of their story by one of the children’s illustrators.

-31. The parents or guardians of the top 50 successful entrants will be contacted by a member of the production team at the beginning of May 2018; further proof of age, identity and eligibility may be requested at this stage.
-The BBC will contribute a limited amount towards travel expenses and endeavour where possible to provide one twin hotel room to share for the child and a parent or guardian to attend the broadcast of The Chris Evans Breakfast Show on Friday 8th June 2018, however the BBC cannot cover any additional travel and accommodation that may be incurred by any other family or friends of the entrant.
+31. The parents or guardians of the top 50 successful entrants will be contacted by a member of the production team at the beginning of May 2019; further proof of age, identity and eligibility may be requested at this stage.
+The BBC will contribute a limited amount towards travel expenses and endeavour where possible to provide one twin hotel room to share for the child and a parent or guardian to attend the broadcast of The Zoe Ball Breakfast Show on Friday 14th June 2019, however the BBC cannot cover any additional travel and accommodation that may be incurred by any other family or friends of the entrant.